 Commercial property is your asset and should be protected by the insurance.
 You need financial protection for your business income, accounts receivable, assets, expenses, stocks, and profits.
 You can transfer the financial risk to property insurance.
 You can also protect your business from crime including employee fraud.
-We are good at finding the most suitable coverage for your business anywhere in BC and Ontario.
+We are good at finding the most suitable coverage for your business anywhere in BC.
+Apartment building insurance is our specialty.

 Commercial property insurance is a very important contract to protect your tangible business assets.
 When you own or lease lands, buildings, a part of building space, equipment, furniture, valuable documents, stocks (inventory) and whatever you have interests on requiring protection against fire, theft, smoke, water, and vandalism.
 Usually your lease contract stipulate conditions of property insurance.

-Commercial property insurance provides protection for a wide range of properties, such as vacant lands, equipment, supplies, fixture, betterments and improvements, outdoor signs, fencing, landscaping and anything that business owns or leases, and it comes with commercial general liability.
+Commercial property insurance provides protection for a wide range of properties, such as buildings, vacant lands, equipment, supplies, fixture, betterments and improvements, outdoor signs, fencing, landscaping and anything that business owns or leases, and it comes with commercial general liability.

 Type of Commercial Property Insurance

 All risks policy, as its name implies, covers all the causes of loss not specifically excluded in the policy.
 Common exclusions are earthquakes, floods, wear and tear, nuclear incidents, acts of terrorism and war.
 However adding various riders and endorsements could cover some of exclusions.
 In general, earthquakes, floods and sewer-back ups could be covered with additional costs.

 Named perils policy, as it says, requires the actual perils that have caused loss to be listed in the policy.
 The common perils included in this policy would be fire, lightning, explosion and sometimes theft.
 You need to check the list of perils.
 Yet, cost of insurance would be lower than all risks due to a limited number of perils.

 Would you know how your property is valued?